jacob-grahn/jiber/packages/jiber-client/docs/draw-with-friends-tutorial/04_jiber.md

 ## Open up Chrome Devtools and look at traffic

 ## Yay finished product
-# link to finished produce at examples/draw-with-friends.html
+### link to finished product at examples/draw-with-friends.html